 Harrah’s Cherokee Casino Resort brings you all your favorite games in video format, along with a variety of dining facilities and the opportunity to see big-name entertainment.
 You’ll find more than 60,000 square feet of casino excitement and round-the-clock gaming action.
 The Casino’s 18,000-square-foot Mandara Spa features an exotic Balinese-inspired menu of services.

 Day 4: Great Smoky Mountains Railroad & Dillsboro

 Just 20 minutes southwest of Cherokee, it’s “All aboard!” in Bryson City.
 Depart from Bryson City Depot for a ride on the Great Smoky Mountains Railroad.
 The 4.5-hour Nantahala Gorge Train Excursion travels across fertile valleys and through river gorges and mountain tunnels.
 Picnic lunches are available.

 Shop the boutiques, potteries and galleries of Dillsboro, just 16 miles from Bryson City.
 Its five square blocks of century-old stores, restaurants, galleries and inns are a nostalgic reminder of small-town America.

-Have dinner at the Jarrett House, where favorites like hot biscuits, vinegar pie, and ham with red-eye gravy have been served since 1884.
 One of the oldest inns in Western North Carolina, the Jarrett House is on the National Register of Historic Places.
 Amid its Victorian furnishings, you are transported back to the days of the horse and buggy and the wood-burning passenger train.